Table of Contents

 Commands '/f' and '/fd'

 Command '/f[fontString]' changes the current font.
 The 'fontString' argument should be parsed by the developer.
-That is archieved by implementing a handler function that accepts string argument and returns value of type SpriteFontBase.
-The function should be assigned to static property RichTextDefaults.FontResolver.
+This is achieved by implementing a handler function that accepts a string argument and returns a value of type SpriteFontBase.
+The function should be assigned to the static property RichTextDefaults.FontResolver.

 RichTextDefaults.FontResolver = p =>